I spent a good part of my twenties traveling around the world during what was the start of the digital nomad movement.

 Again, there are provisions which in many cases invalidate this idea.

-Bottom line is that the tax residency of a company can be different from the place of incorporation.
+The bottom line is that the tax residency of a company can be different from the place of incorporation.
 If you live in the UK and run your business through a Hong Kong company, then your Hong Kong company will be a UK tax resident and pay UK company taxes, unless you can prove that the HK company is set up there for a reason and has what’s called economic substance.

 You need to make sure that the company is managed and controlled in the country in which you want to be resident, in this case Hong Kong.
 In practice, this would mean having local directors, having all company meetings held there, a few local employees, offices, etc. There are even more things that need to be taken care of, but hopefully the aforementioned ones make it clear enough that as a freelancer or lone consultant cannot really make this work.